auspatious/cloud-native-geospatial-eo-workshop/README.md

 please see the
 [Satellite Data Requirements for SDGIndicator 15.3.1](https://ceos.org/sdg/files/supportsheets/SDG_15.3.1_EO_Satellite_Data_Requirements_31Aug2022.pdf) document.
 The use case covers an area of agriculture and forest on the Ba River in Fiji.

+Activity 3 demonstrates the use of a range of cloud native tools, including the use of STAC Geoparquet as a store of STAC Items, and loading and masking EO data using a vector dataset.

 ## Quickstart